aimana007/gpucpu-fancontrol/README.md

 - [ ] 1.
 Upload systemd service file `gpu-cpu-fan-control.service` to the specified directory on Dell R730xd hardware (NO VM'S, duh).
 - [ ] 2.
 Upload `gpu-cpu-fan-control.sh` *OR* `gpu-cpu-fan-control.py` to the specified directory on Dell R730xd hardware.
 - [ ] 3.
-Uncomment the appropriate line to enable the bash or python script in the .system service file.
+Uncomment the appropriate line to enable the bash or python script in the .system service file from step 1.
 - [ ] 4.
 Run the 3 commands (using sudo, or as root) below to enable and start the service:

 ```